gavenma/gavenma.github.io/_pages/mofa.md

 - M.Sc. in Intelligent Systems, Beihang University
 - B.Sc. in Control and Mathematics, Beihang University

+## MPhil Students

+### Runze Shi

+Runze is a MPhil student in the Department of Computer Science at City University of Hong Kong.
+His research interests mostly focuse on mathematical parts of machine learning.

+Education:

+- B.Sc. in Mathematics, University of Birmingham

 ## Research Assistants

 ### Jinji Yang